Mums-to-be, make sure your companion reads these tips on how to be the best birth partner for you.

 2. Cover all bases.

-Your partner needs to focus on labour and birth, and the more you can take off her mind, the better.
+Your partner needs to focus on labour and birth, and the more you can take some things off her mind, the better.
 That means making sure the car is full of gas; knowing the fastest way to your birthing centre; ensuring that you have her labour bag and maternity notes; preparing enough food and drink, and so forth.

 3. Stay calm.